-This four day workshop is designed to provide you with the tools, time, and collegial support to help you work through the course (re)design process.
+This four day workshop is designed to provide faculty with the tools, time, and collegial support to help them work through the course (re)design process.
 The Institute is intended for faculty teaching a traditional or mini course for graduate or undergraduate students.
-By the end of the Institute, you will have (re)created the basic structure of your course.
+By the end of the Institute, faculty will have (re)created the basic structure of their course.

 The Course Design Institute (CDI) offers: